 Finally, it’s important to gather input from employees.

 Customer experience leaders have mechanisms for systematically collecting feedback from employees.
 In addition to a traditional employee satisfaction or eNPS survey, some companies also field an Employee Opinion survey.
-This short survey is intended to solicit very specific feedback, such as obstacles employees face that inhibit them from delivering a memorable service experiences.
+This short survey is intended to solicit very specific feedback, such as obstacles employees face that inhibit them from delivering a memorable service experience.

 Providing a safe place for anyone at the company to identify practices or inefficiencies they believe get in their way can uncover quick wins that can really energize your customer experience efforts.